Tisdale Mansion 1818- today

 The well

 This is what we found under a pile of stones in the side yard.
-The stone with the hole in it was cut from limestone as one piece - it will be re-assembled in the process of creating a wishing well.
+The stone with the hole in it was cut from limestone as one piece and would have held the water pump at one time.

 Once opened we see this well is shaped like a light bulb - so very cool!